 Recent research found that having a school uniform can limit student’s freedom to express themselves.
 When all students are forced to dress in a particular way or in particular clothes, they are no longer able to celebrate their individuality and have less opportunity to experiment with new ideas.

 No impact on achievement

 Using a huge sample of students and two different sources of data, recent research concluded that there is little evidence which conclusively demonstrates that uniform improves achievement in schools.
 After controlling prior year test scores, family and school characteristics, the researchers found that wearing a school uniform did not have a significant impact on students’ performance in maths and reading tests, as well as in science and history exam results.

 Can create economic hardship

-A recent survey, conducted by the Children’s Society, found that the average cost of uniform for a child at secondary school is £340, a figure that has increased by 7% since 2015.
+A recent survey, conducted by the Children’s Society, found that the average cost of uniform for a child at secondary school is £337.
 Having to spend such a significant amount of money on uniform that is often only available from specialist shops is placing a serious financial strain on many families.
-Around 1 in 10 parents admit that the high cost of uniform has meant their child has to wear an ill-fitting one.
+Nearly a quarter of parents admit that the high cost of uniform has meant their child has to wear an ill-fitting one.